kiko81/assesment/README.md

 Its pretty old, made when i was not aware of react hooks, so its class based.

-**The task is to refactor the app to functional components and demonstrate it**, whick means you have to create an Api with persistent layer with the corresponding endpoints found in `trac-api.ts` in services folder.
+**The task is to refactor the app to functional components and demonstrate it**, which means you have to create an Api with persistent layer with the corresponding endpoints found in `trac-api.ts` in services folder.
 Connect the api in `config.ts`

 Api may be done with any technology, the only requirement if in Python - FastApi.
 You may use interfaces from the corresponding folder when designing db schema.